 Under the stage 2 preparation process, the applicant consortia of the second and third-ranked short proposals (stage 1) for a given topic may be invited by the IHI JU, in priority order, for preliminary discussions with the industry consortium if the preliminary discussions with the highest ranked proposal and the industry consortium fail.
 The IHI JU may explore this possibility if the first ranked applicant consortium and the industry consortium jointly notify the IHI JU that the preparation of a stage 2 proposal is not feasible.
 This notification must be sent without delay and not later than 30 days from the invitation to submit the stage 2 proposal.
-It must also be accompanied by a joint report clearly stating the reasons why a stage 2 proposal is considered not feasible in order for the IHI JU to take the decision whether or not to invite the next ranked proposal.
-In the absence of a joint notification within the deadline, it is deemed that the first ranked applicant consortium and the industry consortium are going to submit the stage 2 proposal.
-Accordingly, the second and third-ranked short proposals will be formally rejected.
+It must also be accompanied by a joint report clearly stating the reasons why a stage 2 proposal.
+In the absence of a joint notification within the deadline, it is deemed that the first ranked applicant consortium and third-ranked short proposals will be formally rejected.

 If your proposal has not been retained for funding or invited to the following stage, we will inform the coordinator (via a proposal rejection letter sent through the electronic exchange system), together with the reasons why and how to appeal.
-The means of redress for such rejections are described in the next section 'Complaints'.
+The means of redress for such rejections are described in the next section 'Complaints.'